-This warthog reminded me of “Little,” when he came right up onto the veranda and headed for the door.
+This warthog proved to be “Little,” whom we loved while at the Orange house in 2018/2019 when he came right up onto the veranda and headed for the door.
 His feet were muddy, so we shooed him away after providing him with a batch of pellets.
 It’s a bright sunny morning, perhaps with the big storms behind us for a while.
 We only had a few wildlife visitors over the weekend.
 Humans often offer tasty foods the wildlife shouldn’t eat but love the weekend, such as chips, bread, and human leftovers.
 They are not designed to digest these kinds of food, but like us humans, they like the taste.
 As soon as Tom deactivated the alarm system and opened the sliding door of the veranda, we had the following in the garden within minutes:

 - Frank (francolin)

 At the moment, as I write this, there are four kudus within arm’s length snacking on pellets I accidentally dropped on the veranda.
 When the game pellet truck didn’t come to Marloth Park this past Friday, we’ll buy more when we head to Komatipoort in a few minutes for our two dental appointments at 10:00 am.

 With liquor stores finally open Monday-Thursday only, we’ll also stop and stock up in the event of another alcohol ban on the horizon.
 With cases of Covid-19 continuing to escalate, this is entirely possible.